5 injured after a fleeing driver crashes into a JCPenney at a Texas mall, police say. The suspect is dead

 Authorities have yet to identify the suspect, according to Washko.
 “We need to find out who he was, where he’s coming from, why he’s running,” he said.
 “All those questions need to be answered.”

-Killeen is about 150 miles south of Dallas and is home to the Army’s Fort Cavazos, formerly Fort Hood.
+Killeen is about 70 miles north of Austin and is home to the Army’s Fort Cavazos, formerly Fort Hood.

 This story has been updated with additional information.